-Originally named the Global Public-Private Partnership for Handwashing (PPPHW), the Global Handwashing Partnership (GHP) grew out of two large-scale handwashing programs whose success demonstrated the untapped synergies of public-private sector collaboration, and the important role of consumer research and consumer-centered marketing in driving handwashing behavior change.
+The Global Handwashing Partnership (GHP), formerly named the Global Public-Private Partnership for Handwashing (PPPHW), grew out of two large-scale handwashing programs.
+These programs demonstrated the untapped synergies of public-private sector collaboration, and the important role of consumer research and consumer-centered marketing in driving handwashing behavior change.

 One of these projects, Programma Saniya, which was implemented in Bobo-Dioulasso, Burkina Faso, showed that careful consumer research at the outset of a handwashing promotion program results in better targeted program activities and therefore, greater levels of handwashing behavior change.
 The Ministry of Health and Community Groups promoted behavior change by encouraging mothers to wash their hands with water and soap after changing diapers.
-During a period of three years, the program averted some 9,000 diarrheal episodes, 800 outpatient visits, and 100 deaths.
-These results were achieved all at a cost of US$0.30 per participant.
+During a period of three years, the program averted 9,000 diarrheal episodes, 800 outpatient visits, and 100 deaths.
+These results were achieved at a cost of US$0.30 per participant.
+Learn more about the intervention and findings from the 2001 study, published by the World Health Organization.

-The evaluation of these programs piqued the interest of several organizations across the public and private sector, which ultimately led to the creation of the Global Handwashing Partnership.
+The evaluation of these programs piqued the interest of several organizations across the public and private sector, which ultimately led to the creation of the Global Public-Private Partnership for Handwashing.

 The Global Public-Private Partnership for Handwashing was officially created with members from multilateral organizations, academic institutions, non-governmental organizations, private sector companies, and USAID in 2001.

-The GHP secured funding to pilot and collect lessons learned from handwashing promotion programs in Ghana, Senegal, and Peru.
-The GHP’s advocacy work and the results from these three pilot programs led to the establishment of local public-private partnerships promoting handwashing in 12 additional countries: Benin, China, Colombia, Indonesia, Kenya, Madagascar, Nepal, Nicaragua, Panama, Tanzania, Uganda, and Vietnam.
+The PPPHW secured funding to pilot and collect lessons learned from handwashing promotion programs in Ghana, Senegal, and Peru.
+The PPPHW’s advocacy work and the results from these three pilot programs led to the establishment of local public-private partnerships in 12 additional countries: Benin, China, Colombia, Indonesia, Kenya, Madagascar, Nepal, Nicaragua, Panama, Tanzania, Uganda, and Vietnam.
+You can learn more about the outcomes of the USAID Hygiene Improvement Project, including countries such as Peru, Senegal, Vietnam, and more, in the World Bank Water & Sanitation Program’s Handwashing with Soap Toolkit.

-Having evaluated the current needs in the global handwashing sector, in 2008 the GHP took a new direction, focusing on knowledge sharing and advocacy activities.
-The aim of these initiatives is to empower handwashing practitioners and policymakers and to improve the integration of effective handwashing behavior change into international development programs.
+In 2008, the PPPHW took a new direction, with a focus on knowledge sharing and advocacy activities in response to the needs in the global handwashing sector.
+The aim of these initiatives is to support handwashing practitioners and policymakers and to improve the integration of effective handwashing behavior change into international development programs.
 Learn more about what we do today here.

-The same year, the GHP initiated the first Global Handwashing Day, mobilizing 120 million children to wash their hands with soap in 73 countries across five continents on October 15, 2008.
-The following year, 200 million children in 600,000 schools celebrated Global Handwashing Day in 83 countries.
-Ever since, Global Handwashing Day has been celebrated around the world on an annual basis.
-To read about how Global Handwashing Day was celebrated last year, or to find out how you can participate in Global Handwashing Day, please visit the website.
+That same year, the PPPHW initiated the first Global Handwashing Day on October 15.
+On the first Global Handwashing Day, 120 million children washed their hands with soap, with celebrations in 73 countries across five continents.
+Ever since, Global Handwashing Day has been celebrated annually around the world.
+To read about how Global Handwashing Day was celebrated last year, or to learn how you can participate in your community, please visit the Global Handwashing Day website.

 If you would like to receive regular updates from the Global Handwashing Partnership, please subscribe to our mailing list or follow us online.